aarhusstadsarkiv/datasets/marriage-records/README.md

 ### STATUS
-We currently have transcribed versions of the municipal marriage records from 1750 to 1891.
+We currently have transcribed versions of the municipal(?) marriage records from 1750 to 1891.